top of page

 Idling Kills Fuel Budgets

-This one might seem obvious, but the sheer magnitude of the waste is often underestimated.
+This may seem obvious, but the sheer magnitude of the waste is often underestimated.
 Did you know that idling for just one hour can burn up to a gallon of fuel (or even more for larger vehicles)?

-Quick stop for a coffee: Another 10 minutes.
+• Quick stop for coffee: Another 10 minutes.

-Suddenly, those "quick minutes" add up to almost an hour of wasted fuel, every single day, for every single vehicle in your fleet.
-Over a year, this can easily translate into thousands of dollars per vehicle – a significant drain on your bottom line.
+Suddenly, those "quick minutes" add up to almost an hour of wasted fuel every single day for every vehicle in your fleet.
+Over a year, this can easily translate into thousands of dollars per vehicle—a significant drain on your bottom line.

 But fuel isn't the only cost involved.